danshearmur/site/_includes/cv/experience.md

 ## Front-end Developer at WeBuild
 _July 2008 - June 2011_

-* Worked through every stage of design and build process.
-From first client meetings to working closely with designers, and from specifying work for offshore .NET developers, to quality assurance on received work, whilst also providing client training and support
+* Worked through every stage of the design and build process.
+Holding first client meetings, working closely with designers, specifying work for offshore .NET developers, quality assurance on received work, whilst also providing client training and support
 * Introduced HTML5, CSS3, jQuery and SVN to the company
 * Front-end optimisations (image compression, CSS sprites, minified and concatenated CSS and JavaScript files, etc)
 * Produced some design work on small business and portfolio sites